Physical activity for health and vitality

 at least 1 hour 15 minutes per week

-You will achieve the same health benefits as mentioned above if you increase the intensity of your activity.
+- You can achieve the health benefits of moderate physical activity faster by increasing the intensity of your activity.

-Choose your way, e.g. cycling, water sports or climbing stairs.
+- Choose your own way, e.g. cycling, water sports or stair climbing.

 Light physical activity

 - Every step counts: household chores, outdoor activities, grocery shopping and other daily activities.